Edmund A. Hajim School of Engineering & Applied Sciences

 Wendi Heinzelman, PhD (Massachusetts Institute of Technology) Dean of the Edmund A. Hajim School of Engineering and Applied Sciences

 Paul D. Funkenbusch, PhD (Michigan Technological University) Associate Dean of the Edmund A. Hajim School of Engineering and Applied Sciences

-The Hajim School offers undergraduate degree programs leading to the Bachelor of Arts, and Bachelor of Science degrees.
+The Hajim School offers undergraduate degree programs leading to bachelor of arts and bachelor of science degrees.
 Based on the fundamentals of science and engineering, the programs exist in and benefit from a strong liberal arts environment.
-As an example, since data analysis is a critical component of engineering design, the College’s multidisciplinary degrees in data sciences are comprised of significant courses from the Hajim School’s Computer Science Department.
+As an example, since data analysis is a critical component of engineering design, the College’s multidisciplinary degrees in data sciences are comprised of a significant number of courses from the Hajim School’s Department of Computer Science.

 The Hajim School’s undergraduate program provides education for a lifetime career, not simply training for a specific job.
 The programs have two main objectives:

 - To prepare students for positions as practicing engineers, scientists, and leaders in industry, government, education, and other areas of society.

-- To prepare students for graduate work leading to professions in medicine, law, and business as well as engineering and science, giving them an understanding of science and technology that will provide a firm foundation for their lifework.
+- To prepare students for graduate work leading to professions in medicine, law, and business as well as engineering and science, giving them an understanding of science and technology that will provide a firm foundation for their life’s work.

 Students are encouraged to participate in the many active research projects both in the school and through cooperative internships in business and industry.
 Flexibility in each program makes it possible to incorporate specialized coursework.
 For instance, engineering students can pursue elective work and undertake research projects in such fields as architecture, environmental studies, and materials science.